 Chinese Mid Autumn or Moon Cake Festival

-The Moon Cake Festival is also known as the mid-autumn festival because it falls on the fifteenth day of the eighth lunar month when the moon is at its brightest.
+The Mid-autumn Festival falls on the fifteenth day of the eighth lunar month when the moon is at its brightest.
 Traditionally, the festival marks the end of the autumn harvest and was a time to give thanks to the gods.

 Cairns & District Chinese Association Inc